docpad-archive/documentation/core/meta-data.html.md

 #### `isText()`
 Is the file a text file?
 #### `isBinary()`
-IS the file a binary file?
+Is the file a binary file?

 #### `setUrl(url)`
 Set the primary URL for the file.